On The Fairness Impacts of Hardware Selection in Machine Learning: Introduction

 \section{Introduction}

 The leap in capabilities of modern machine learning (ML) models has been powered primarily by the availability of large-scale datasets, gains in available compute, and the development of algorithms that can effectively use these resources \citep{radford2019language,brown2020language}.
 As ML-based systems become integral to decision-making processes that bear considerable social and economic consequences, questions about their ethical application inevitably surface.
-While an active area of research has been devoted to understanding algorithmic choices and their implications on fairness \citep{hooker2020characterising,quan2023learning,caton2020fairness} and robustness \citep{carlini2017towards,waqas2022exploring} in neural networks, there has been limited work to date concerning the influence of hardware tooling on these critical aspects of model performance \citep{Hooker2020TheHL,zhuang2022randomness,JeanPaul2019IssuesIT}.
+While an active area of research has been devoted to understanding algorithmic choices and their implications on fairness \citep{hooker2020characterising,quan2023learning,caton2020fairness} and robustness \cite{carlini2017towards,waqas2022exploring} in neural networks, there has been limited work to date concerning the influence of hardware tooling on these critical aspects of model performance \citep{Hooker2020TheHL,zhuang2022randomness,JeanPaul2019IssuesIT}.

-This inquiry is especially pertinent as the ML hardware landscape undergoes substantial diversification, from successive generations of GPUs, to custom deep-learning accelerators like TPUs \citep{TPU}.
-While the hardware landscape is becoming more heterogeneous, the choice researchers have over what hardware they use is often limited.
-ML models are often trained on ML services or cloud providers where the availability of hardware is determined by factors like cost, geographic location of datacenters and compatibility with ML frameworks \citep{mince2023grand}.
-This introduces the paradox that it is simultaneously more likely a model will be run on multiple hardware types across its lifecycle, but an individual researcher or practitioner has less control over what hardware they are stuck with.
-It raises the important question: \textit{how does varying the type of hardware impact fairness?} Importantly, recent studies have indicated that models trained on different hardware can exhibit varying levels of accuracy due to inherent differences in stochasticity \citep{zhuang2022randomness}.
-One possible explanation is that hardware-induced nuances, such as precision discrepancies and threading behaviours, may lead iterative optimizers to different local minima during training \citep{Hooker2020TheHL}.
+This inquiry is especially pertinent as the ML hardware landscape undergoes substantial diversification, from successive generations of GPUs to custom deep-learning accelerators like TPUs \citep{TPU}.

+This is significant, as ML models are frequently trained on ML services where there is limited choice in hardware, often geared towards increasingly specialized AI hardware, encouraging the use of a narrow range of ML frameworks \citep{mince2023grand}.
+More importantly, recent studies have indicated that models trained on different hardware can exhibit varying levels of accuracy \citep{zhuang2022randomness}.
+A potential explanation is that hardware-induced nuances, such as precision discrepancies and threading behaviours, may lead iterative optimizers to different local minima during training \citep{Hooker2020TheHL}.